13. Random Processes

 ##REQUIRED_FILE: time_diffs.dat.hist

-##PRE_EXEC: ./lightning-time-distribution.py
+##PRE_EXEC: ./lightning_time_distribution.py

-##PRE_EXEC: ../plotting-intermediate/int-histogram-maker.py time_diffs.dat
+##PRE_EXEC: ../plotting_intermediate/int_histogram_maker.py time_diffs.dat

 set grid